Quantum description of Fermi arcs in Weyl semimetals in a magnetic field: WSM in half space

 \subsection{Half-space geometry and boundary conditions}

 We next proceed to the half-space geometry defined by $z\geq 0$, where we have a planar boundary at $z=0$ as illustrated in Fig.~\ref{fig:1}.
 Since the surface projections of the two Weyl nodes are separated, topological Fermi-arc surface states with an open energy contour connecting the projected nodes arise \cite{armitage2018weyl}.
 Before solving for the Fermi arcs, we first derive the general boundary condition from the constraint of Hermiticity of the Hamiltonian.
 For relativistic continuum models, such an approach typically allows for a few free parameters with physical implications on the surface state dispersion \cite{witten2016three,hashimoto2017boundary,thiang2021spectral,Buccheri2022a}.
+We note that a more realistic modeling of the boundary might include band bending near the surface which can drastically change the dispersion \cite{Buccheri2024,li2015spiraling}.